Yatharth0045/github-actions-quickstart/README.md

 skip-checks: true
 ```

-- commit failed
-Commit message command to be used
+- Commit message command to be used
 ```
 git commit --cleanup=verbatim --message '''
 This is my commit message